 Abstract

 Chromosome fusion and fission are primary mechanisms of karyotype evolution.
 In particular, the fusion of a sex chromosome and an autosome has been proposed as a mechanism to resolve intralocus sexual antagonism.
 If sexual antagonism is common throughout the genome, we should expect to see an excess of fusions that join sex chromosomes and autosomes.
 Here, we present a null model that provides the probability of a sex chromosome autosome fusion, assuming all chromosomes have an equal probability of being involved in a fusion.
 This closed-form expression is applicable to both male and female heterogametic sex chromosome systems and can accommodate unequal proportions of fusions originating in males and females.
+We find that over 25% of all chromosomal fusions are expected to be between a sex chromosome and an autosome whenever the diploid autosome count is fewer than 16, regardless of sex chromosome system.
+We also demonstrate the utility of our model by reanalyzing two case studies in Habronattus and Drosophila.

 Keywords: sexual antagonism; chromosome fusion; sex determination systems; chromosome number